catapultpgh/main/README.md

 0. Join the Wireless Network (Optional): Our wireless network is "catapultpgh" without quotes.
 Ask someone for the password.
 1. **Pick a payment amount.** Catapult is run in a "pay what you feel" model.
 This is not a typical donation model such as NPR where each member *assumes* others are covering their costs.
 There are no members covering your costs, and all payments are public, as all of catapult financial transations are public.
 2. If you need/want a key, fill out the form here [catapult key form][catapultpgh.org/key-policy.pdf]
+3. If you want to do something to improve the space: apologize, don't ask for permission
 ## Check our Finances
 Catapult is striving to be as transparent as painfully possible. with that, all bank transactions are viewable here:
 [mint.com][3]